 Greenlane faces increasing competition within its target markets mainly from other providers of biogas upgrading systems.
-This market is starting to see signs of new biogas upgrading system provider entrants.
-Competitiors of Greenlane are small- to medium-sized companies working in regional segments of the biogas market as well as large multinationals with small biogas upgrading divisions.
+Competitors of Greenlane are small- to medium-sized companies working in regional segments of the biogas market as well as large multinationals with small biogas upgrading divisions.
 The most widely deployed technology to-date, globally, has been water wash.
-The table below compares Greenlane against its main competitors: